Join the Global Breast Cancer Movement

 Cancer

-General name for over 100 diseases in which there is uncontrolled cell growth.
+General name for over 100 diseases with uncontrolled cell growth.

 Carcinoma in Situ (in Situ Carcinoma)

-Condition where abnormal cells are found in the milk ducts and lobules of the breast but have not spread to the surrounding breast tissue.
-In situ means "in place".
+Condition where abnormal cells are found in the milk ducts or lobules of the breast, but not in the surrounding breast tissue.
+In situ means “in place.”
+See ductal carcinoma in situ and lobular carcinoma in situ.

-An observational study that looks at two groups--one with people who already have the outcome of interest (cases), and one with people who do not (controls).
-The two groups are then compared to see if any characteristic was more common in the past history of one group compared to the other.
+An observational study that looks at 2 groups–one with people who already have the outcome of interest (cases), and one with people who do not (controls).
+For example, the cases may be women with breast cancer and the controls may be women who do not have breast cancer.
+The 2 groups are compared to see if any factor was more common in the past history of one group compared to the other.

 Case Series

-A health care provider’s observations of a group of patients who are given a certain type of therapy.
+A health care provider’s observations of a group of patients who are given a certain type of treatment.

 Catheter